ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-arch.md

    cc-backend vs external standalone)

 This guide helps you understand the trade-offs to make informed decisions based on your cluster size, administrative capabilities, and requirements.
+You may also use a mix of above options.

 ## Transport: REST API vs NATS